-- 5. When necessary for service providers to reconduct the risk assessment in accordance with Article 3(4), the Coordinating Authority may reassess the previous certification and, when appropriate, withdraw the authorisation referred to in paragraph 1 of this Article. - 6.
+- 5. The Coordinating Authority may reassess the previous certification and, when appropriate, withdraw the authorisation referred to in paragraph 1 of this Article. - 6.
 The Commission, in cooperation with Coordinating Authorities and the EU Centre and after having conducted a public consultation, may issue guidelines on the application of paragraphs 1 to 4, having due regard in particular to relevant technological developments and in the manners in which the services covered by those provisions are offered and used.